nayar-900/Spam-Ham-Email-Detection-using-Naive-Bayes-Theorem/README.md

   * Prior probabilities
   * Word frequencies
   * Conditional probabilities
-* Predicts category using Bayes formula in formulas
+* Predicts category using the Bayes formula in Excel formulas
 * Useful for **academic presentations** and non-coders

 ---